ammonlee/homeassistant-smart-vent-controller/zone_controller_integration/REMAINING_ITEMS.md

 ## Overview

-This document outlines remaining optional enhancements and future improvements for the Zone Controller integration.
+This document outlines remaining optional enhancements and future improvements for the Smart Vent Controller integration.

 ## 🚧 Remaining High-Priority Items